Multiple generalized cluster structures on $D(\text{GL}_n)$: Description of and

 \subsection{Construction of $\mathcal{L}$-matrices}

 Let $X$ and $Y$ be two $n\times n$ matrices of indeterminates, which represent the standard coordinates on $\GL_n \times \GL_n$.
-For this section, fix an aperiodic oriented BD pair $\bg:=(\bg^r, \bg^c)$, and let $G_{\bg}$ be a BD graph associated with the pair, which is constructed in Section \ref{s:bdgraphs}.
-The construction described in this section follows Section 3.2 in \cite{plethora}.
+For this section, fix an aperiodic oriented BD pair $\bg:=(\bg^r, \bg^c)$, and let $G_{\bg}$ be the BD graph associated with the pair, which is constructed in Section \ref{s:bdgraphs}.
+The construction described in this section follows Section 3.2 from \cite{plethora}.